KareemMAX/Minecraft-Skiner/README.md

 - [ ] Undo/Redo
 - [ ] Improved GUI

-That also would be great if you forked this rebo and help me with this features
+That also would be great if you forked this repo and help me with this features